-The 162.5 meter (533 ft) ECLIPSE, currently the third largest yacht in the world, is equipped with not just one but four MTU 20V 1163 TB93 diesel engines allowing the giant vessel to reach top speeds of 25 knots.
+The 162.5 meters (533 ft) ECLIPSE, currently the third largest yacht in the world, is equipped with not just one but four MTU 20V 1163 TB93 diesel engines allowing the giant vessel to reach top speeds of 25 knots.

 Yachts That Use MTU Engines

-The international brand Caterpillar is widely known for its mining vehicles, including excavators and trucks and is one of the leading manufacturers of high quality and powerful industrial engines.
+The international brand Caterpillar is widely known for its mining vehicles, including excavators and trucks and is one of the leading manufacturers of high-quality and powerful industrial engines.

 However, Caterpillar also manufactures different engines for the yacht industry and has become a top choice for mid-sized and large superyachts.